Snake85/zend_fridge/README.md

 - zend view_helper
 - zend_filter

-I'm just having problem unit testing my code.
+I'm just having problem unit testing my code and setting up a virtural host.
 I just bought my new MAC computer and I'm having issue when I tried to install PHPUnit on Zend Server.
 I will try to fix it in this weekend.